mmomtchev/pamphlets/On_Armed_Struggle_and_Terrorism.md

 Today, all of these so-called *National Revival* figures are unequivocally considered freedom fighters.
 In the Balkans, they are some of the most revered national heroes.
 I don't think that even the modern Turkish state would dare call them terrorists.
 They have firmly secured their place on the good side of history.
 On the other side, Gavrilo Princip used to be considered a national hero during the Tito era in Yugoslavia - then once again he became a terrorist after Croatia and Bosnia seceded.

-How comes this?
-Why are some rebels considered freedom fighters and others - terrorists.
+How is this possible?
+Why are some rebels considered freedom fighters and others - terrorists?
 Is it only because they won?
 Or is there some absolute line, not depending on the times, the society, the culture and the people that one is not supposed to cross in order to become a freedom fighter instead of being branded a terrorist?

 I think there is.